onja-org/w2_js_foundations/README.md

 # JavaScript Foundations Lab

-Welcome to your the JavaScript Foundations Lab!
+Welcome to the JavaScript Foundations Lab!
 This lab takes you from setting up your development environment to building interactive webpages with JavaScript.

 ## 🎯 Learning Objectives